 As a result, the Government allocates funding to develop primary school PE and sport.
 At Ditton Infant School we have been allocated a total of £8,600 for the forthcoming year.
 Click here to see how we intend to spend the money.

 We have an excellent take up rate for our after school clubs.
-All of our teachers run clubs each term and we try to provide a wide variety for children to choose from.
+Our teachers run clubs each term and we try to provide a variety for children to choose from.

 The aim of the School Council is to involve the children in decisions that affect their lives in school.

 Through the School Council the children are given a voice.
 We have eight children on the school council representing each class in Years 1 and 2.
 New School Council members are elected by their classmates each year and each member meets regularly with the Headteacher and Governors.
 All School Council members wear their School Council badge in school and take turns to help in whole school celebration assemblies.